-- 2.1 Notes the progress on the delivery of the Schools' Condition Programme and Schools' Basic Need Capital Programme, as outlined in this report. - 2.2 Approves the PDD for the Schools' Condition Programme (Appendix 2) and the anticipated allocation of £10.000m for the delivery of this programme (Appendix 1). - 2.3 Approves the PDD for the Schools' Basic Need Programme (Appendix 3) for the delivery of this programme. - 2.4 Approves the PDD for the High Needs Provision (Appendix 4) allocation for the delivery of this programme - 2.5 Approves the procurement strategy for the schemes listed in Appendices 1,2,3 & 4 above the procurement threshold of £177,897 using Acivico Ltd's Constructing West Midlands 2 Framework Agreement and delegates the award of contract to the Director for Education & Skills in conjunction with the Interim Assistant Director, Procurement (or their delegate), the Director, Council Management (or their delegate) and the Acting City Solicitor & Monitoring Officer (or their delegate) - 2.6 Approves the allocation of £2.000m of Basic Need Grant for the development of Feasibility Studies to inform Full Business Cases in order to deliver the Basic Need and High Needs Provision Programme. - 2.7 Approves the allocation of £1.500m of Schools Condition Allocation for Surveys across the whole of the Schools Estate to address Health & Safety and Compliance Issues. - 2.8 Notes that in dual funded projects, approval will only be sought for the Council's contribution to the cost of the project.
+- 2.1 Notes the progress on the delivery of the Schools' Condition Programme and Schools' Basic Need Capital Programme, as outlined in this report. - 2.2 Approves the PDD for the Schools' Condition (SCA) Programme (Appendix2) and the anticipated allocation of £14.000m for the delivery of this programme. - 2.3 Approves the PDD for the Schools' Basic Need (BN) Programme (Appendix 3) for the delivery of this programme. - 2.4 Approves the procurement strategy for the Basic Need and Schools' Condition Allocation schemes above the procurement governance threshold of £177,897 to use Acivico Ltd's Constructing West Midlands 2 Framework Agreement and delegates the award of contract to the Cabinet Members for Children, Young People & Families and Finance & Resources in conjunction with the Director for Education & Skills. - 2.5 Approves the allocation of £5.000m of Basic Need Grant for the development of Feasibility Studies to inform Full Business Cases (FBC) in order to deliver the Basic Need and High Needs Provision Programme. - 2.6 Notes that in dual funded projects, approval will only be sought for the Council's contribution to the cost of the project. - 2.7 Notes and reaffirms a decision made by Cabinet on 26th March 2019 increasing the delegated authority level for the Director for Education and Skills, from £200k to £500k for schools' emergency reactive maintenance